jkikstra/concordia/notebooks/cmip7/README.md

 1. `prep_proxyfuture-cdr-from-rescue.py`: prepares proxies for CDR

 **TODO:**
+- [ ] Make `prep_proxyfuture-anthro-supplemental-VOCspeciation-from-ceds-cmip7-esgf.py`: should loop over all VOC data, filter only 2023, make them into sectors, calculate the total, and assign 'percentages' as values
 - [ ] Make `prep_proxyfuture-openburning-supplemental-VOCspeciation-from-dres-cmip7-esgf.py`
-- [ ] Make `prep_proxyfuture-anthro-supplemental-VOCspeciation-from-ceds-cmip7-esgf.py`

 ### Workflow